Free Shipping on Orders Over $99

 What Are Gut Inflammation Capsules?
 Research Background and Mechanistic Context

-Important Research Notice: Nordsci products are supported by lot-level analytical documentation.
-Certificates of Analysis are available to support internal audits, method alignment, and reproducibility across study phases.
+Important Research Notice: Nordsci research materials are supported by lot-specific analytical documentation.
+Certificates of Analysis are available for laboratory verification and reproducibility support.

 THIS PRODUCT IS INTENDED FOR LABORATORY RESEARCH USE ONLY.
 NOT FOR HUMAN CONSUMPTION.
 NOT INTENDED TO DIAGNOSE, TREAT, CURE, OR PREVENT ANY DISEASE OR CONDITION.